synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ### Pull requests and commits

 When creating pull requests use structured PR titles.
-The title is generated from the GitHub issue title: the issue templates gurantee that the following structure "`prefix`:`icon` `text`" is used.
+The title is generated from the GitHub issue title: the issue templates guarantee that the following structure "`prefix`:`icon` `text`" is used.
 When merging do a squash and merge.
 The PR title is used as the single commit message, which keeps the Git history clean.
 The `prefix` is processed when the PR is merged and decides about the release version.
 Depending on the title, merged PRs can also create a new Synergy version.